×

 Special Projects

-Avian Conservation Endowment Helps Support the Search for the Ivory-billed Woodpecker
+Avian Conservation Endowment Supports Search for Ivory-Billed Woodpecker

 One of the National Aviary Department of Conservation and Field Research’s highest profile projects, partially supported by a $3 million gift from Colcom Foundation’s benefactor Cordelia S. May in 2005 (via the Avian Conservation Endowment), involves a search for the Ivory-billed Woodpecker.
 The Ivory-billed Woodpecker is perhaps the most iconic North American bird; it is certainly the most legendary and controversial.
 But the North American population of the Ivory-billed Woodpecker is presumed by many to be extinct.
 Although the last generally accepted sighting occurred in 1944, competent observers and respected ornithologists have since then made recordings said to be of Ivory-bill kent calls or their distinctive double-knocks, and shot grainy photos and fleeting videos.
 But none of the evidence has been of sufficient quality or quantity to be generally accepted as proof of the bird’s survival.
 In September 2021, the U.S. Fish and Wildlife Service announced the initiation of the process to declare the Ivory-billed Woodpecker extinct.